Azure/azure-sdk/docs/policies/reviewprocess.md

 The goal of the API sign-off meeting is to resolve any controversial/unsettled questions about the API.
 These questions can come from language architects or service teams.

-**All languages must be signed off before any are released as GA.** When there have been limited changes made to the API since the second review, *architects may choose to sign off over email* without the need for a full meeting.
+**All languages must be signed off before any are released as stable.** When there have been limited changes made to the API since the second review, *architects may choose to sign off over email* without the need for a full meeting.

 **What to bring (include the following in GitHub issue requesting for review):**
 * Links to API Listings for each language